About our church

 I have an undergraduate and professional degree in Psychology, a Master’s in Counseling, and Ph.D. in Counseling Psychology.
 I have lived with my husband and triplet boys in Chelsea since 2014.

 My life is constantly being transformed by seeing the world through a child’s eyes.
 I have learned that you don’t have to bring God to children.
 Children already experience God.
 All children need is an environment that nurtures their spirituality.

 Liza Gray, Office Manager

-I have been on staff at Chelsea First for over 15 years.
+I have been on staff at Chelsea First since March of 2005.
 I enjoy the challenges and experiences of my job and feel very blessed to be a welcoming presence in the office.
 I have three grown children that I am extremely proud of and have two grandchildren.
 I love the outdoors, spending time on our boat, riding with my fiancé on our motorcycle, and spending time with family and friends.